EU enlargement chief urges Macedonians to back name deal

-SKOPJE, Macedonia (AP) — The official in charge of European Union’s enlargement negotiations has urged Macedonians to vote in a referendum this month on renaming their country “North Macedonia,” a change that could pave the way for its EU and NATO accession.
+SKOPJE, Macedonia (AP) — Macedonia will take a big step to joining the European Union if the country supports a name change to “North Macedonia,” the official in charge of the bloc’s enlargement negotiations said Tuesday.

-Johannes Hahn says the Sept.
-30 vote is an “once-in-a-lifetime” opportunity that will deeply affect Macedonians’ daily life and future.
+Following talks with Macedonian Prime Minister Zoran Zaev in the capital Skopje, Johannes Hahn said the Sept.
+30 vote is a “once-in-a-lifetime” opportunity for Macedonians to improve their daily lives.

-Hahn spoke Tuesday after talks in Skopje with Macedonian Prime Minister Zoran Zaev.
+A vote to authorize the name change would be an important step towards resolving a long-standing dispute with neighbor Greece, which has blocked Macedonia’s EU accession as well as its membership to NATO.
+Greece has long sought the name change because it says the current one implies claims on its own northern province of Macedonia, and on its ancient heritage.

-The name deal would end a long dispute with neighboring Greece, which has blocked Macedonia’s NATO accession, seen as a key step to reduce Russian influence in the Balkans.
+Dozens of western officials including German chancellor Angela Merkel, NATO chief Jens Stoltenberg, and U.S. Defense Secretary Jim Mattis, have visited Skopje in recent weeks to encourage turnout in the vote — which will only be valid if just over fifty percent of registered voters participate.

 Most Read Nation & World Stories